Covered Agreement on Reinsurance Collateral

-The FIO is charged with monitoring all aspects of the insurance sector, including identifying activities within the sector that could potentially contribute to a systemic crisis to the broader financial system, the extent to which under-served communities have access to affordable insurance products, and the sector's regulation.
+The FIO is charged with monitoring all aspects of the insurance sector, including identifying activities within the sector that could potentially contribute to a systemic crisis to the broader financial system, and the extent to which under-served communities have access to affordable insurance products, and the sector's regulation.
 The director of the FIO serves as a non-voting member of the Financial Stability Oversight Council (FSOC).
-The FIO also plays a role in the resolution of troubled companies that pose a risk to the financial stability of the United States.
+The FIO also plays a role in authorizing the resolution of troubled companies that pose a risk to the financial stability of the United States.
 In addition, the FIO is tasked with assisting the secretary of the Treasury in negotiating covered agreements.

 The FIO advises the Secretary of the Treasury on major domestic and prudential international insurance matters.
 The FIO has authority to represent the U.S. federal government internationally at meetings of the International Association of Insurance Supervisors (IAIS) and other similar organizations.
 However, state insurance regulators, either directly or through their NAIC representatives, present the views of the insurance regulatory community internationally.

 In order to carry out these functions, the FIO is authorized to receive and collect data and information on the insurance industry and can enter into information sharing agreements with state regulators.
 The FIO can also require an insurer or its affiliate to submit data to the office; however, the FIO must first determine whether any public or regulatory sources are available before requiring such information directly from an insurer.
 The law provides an exemption for small insurers that meet a minimum size threshold not yet defined by the FIO.

 The FIO is responsible for issuing several one-time reports as well as annual reports to the U.S. Congress.
-In December 2013, the FIO released a mandated study titled "How to Modernize and Improve the System of Insurance Regulation in the United States."
-The report acknowledges many of the strengths and accomplishments of state-based insurance regulation.
 The FIO recently released its latest Annual Report on the insurance industry.
 In addition, the United States Department of the Treasury issued a report on the Asset Management and Insurance Industries.
 A listing of available FIO reports can be found on the U.S. Department of the Treasury/FIO Webpage.